Stede Bonnet: Escape, recapture, and execution

 The Vice-Admiralty judge Nicholas Trott sat in judgment on Bonnet's crew and sentenced most of them to hang on 5 November, with Pell turning King's evidence against his fellow pirates.
 They were executed on 8 November.
 Bonnet was brought to trial before Trott two days later, and formally charged with two acts of piracy, against the Francis and the Fortune, whose commanders were on hand to testify against Bonnet in person.
 Bonnet pleaded not guilty to the offences but provided little defence for his actions.
 On 12 November, Trott sentenced Bonnet to death by hanging, using his final speech to recite Bonnet's crimes and suggest that in the afterlife he would be "in the lake which burneth with fire and brimstone, which is the second death".

 Johnson decreed that Bonnet would be executed on 10 December.
 While awaiting this, Bonnet wrote to Johnson, begging abjectly for clemency and promising to become a "menial servant" to Johnson and his government if he was spared.
 He sent several other letters, including to Rhett who offered to take Bonnet to England for a re-trial if Johnson allowed it.
 Bonnet's visibly disintegrating mind moved many Carolinians to pity, particularly the female population, and London papers later reported that the governor delayed his execution seven times.
 Johnson stayed firm, and Bonnet was hanged at White Point, in Charles Town, on 10 December.
-After being cut down, his body was buried alongside those of his crew in nearby marshland below the low water mark.
+After being cut down, his body was tossed alongside those of his crew into a nearby marshland below the low water mark.
 No marker was provided for the graves.